martinvonz/jj/docs/glossary.md

 objects are defined recursively; each tree object only has the files and directories contained directly in the directory it represents.

+## Tracked branches and tracking branches

+A remote branch can be made "tracked" with the `jj branch track` command.
+This results in a "tracking" local branch that tracks the remote branch.

+See [the branches documentation](branches.md#terminology-summary) for a more detailed definition of these terms.

 ## Visible commits

 Visible commits are the commits you see in `jj log -r 'all()'`.
 They are the